maroomartin/portfolio/manual.md

 - Fuel canisters or gas station at trailhead
 - Screenshot of a trail warning or closure notice
 - Jeep parked at a scenic waypoint with a visible marker

 ---

-Smart navigation turns a good trip into a great one—and builds the confidence you need for longer, more remote adventures.

----